CaptainNayan199/Simple_Python_Projects/README.md

 - **Pattern Generator:** It generates a desired patterns by taking user input.
 - **Secret Code:** It generates a unique secret code and later decode it as well.
 - **Analog Clock:** A simple analog clock using Python Tkinter.
-- **Rock paper scissor:** A simple rock paper scissor game that can be played against computer
+- **Rock paper scissor:** A simple rock paper scissor game that can be played against computer f

 ## 🤔 How to Use